Class: Aws::Firehose::Client

 Switching between Amazon OpenSearch Service and other services is not supported.
 For an Amazon OpenSearch Service destination, you can only update to another Amazon OpenSearch Service destination.

-configuration parameters specified with the destination configuration
+parameters specified with the destination configuration that already

-not specified, then the existing EncryptionConfiguration
+specified, then the existing EncryptionConfiguration

-is
+is maintained

-maintained on the destination.
+on the destination.

-If the destination type is not the same, for example, changing the destination from Amazon S3 to Amazon Redshift, Kinesis Data Firehose does not merge any parameters.
+If the destination type is not the same, for example, changing the destination from Amazon S3 to Amazon Redshift, Firehose does not merge any parameters.
 In this case, all parameters must be specified.

-Kinesis Data Firehose uses CurrentDeliveryStreamVersionId
+Firehose uses CurrentDeliveryStreamVersionId

-to avoid
+to avoid race

-using DescribeDeliveryStream.
+DescribeDeliveryStream.
 Use the new version ID to set

 CurrentDeliveryStreamVersionId